veertuinc/anklet/README.md

     - Always `return` out of `Run` so the sleep interval and main.go can handle the next run properly with new context.
 Never loop inside of the plugin code.
     - Should never panic but instead throw an ERROR and return.
     - It's critical that you check for context cancellation before important logic that could orphan resources.

+### Handling Metrics

+Any of the services you run are done from within worker context.
+Each service also has a separate service context storing its Name, etc. The metrics for the anklet instance is stored in the worker context so they can be accessed by any of the services.
+Plugins should update the metrics for the service they are running in at the various phases.

+For example, the `github` plugin will update the metrics for the service it is running in to be `running`, `pulling`, and `idle` when it is done or has yet to pick up a new job.
+To do this, it uses `metrics.UpdateService` with the worker and service context.
+See `github` plugin for an example.

+But metrics.UpdateService can also update things like `LastSuccess`, and `LastFailure`.
+See `metrics.UpdateService` for more information.